fade2gray/Build-Custom-Cheat-Engine-Drivers/README.md

 ## ✅ 3.
 Download `VS2019_setup.vsconfig`

-- Download the configuration file to pre-select required components for building CE drivers.
+- Download the configuration file from the source (used to pre-select required components for building CE drivers).
-- [Link to be provided]
 - Save it to a convenient location.

 ---